You may not realize this, but not everyone who joins the military does so to be patriotic.

 Don’t make excuses.

-About a month into the six-week program, we had a surprise inspection.
-At 3 a.m.
-Woken by the banging of pots and pans, we rushed out into the night in our skivvies and stood at attention.
-One by one the Tis would call us into the barracks and berate us until we either broke, or conformed.
-When they called me in, someone (the TIs) had taken my 6” square underwear and unfolded them.
+About a month into the six-week program, I was pulled out of formation on the parade deck by a TI.
+When I rushed into the barracks, The TIs had taken my 6” square undershirt and unfolded it.
 Three Tis surrounded me screaming at my worthlessness.
 It was fucking beautiful, man.
 But they didn’t know that I was onto their game.
 I stood stone-faced and took every spitting syllable.
 When they asked why I screwed up so badly, I just said, “SIR, NO EXCUSE SIR.”

 More screaming More spit on my face.

 “WHAT DO YOU HAVE TO SAY FOR YOURSELF MITCHEM?’